9 Natural Ways To Regulate Your Cycle And Balance Hormones

 You should see a healthcare provider if your cycles consistently fall outside the typical range or if you miss periods for several months without pregnancy.
 See your physician if you’re experiencing drastic changes in frequency, cycle length, and flow or dealing with severe period pain.

-Remedies for irregular menstrual cycles should go beyond how to get your period quicker.
-Irregular periods may indicate underlying conditions like PCOS or thyroid disorders.
+Remedies for irregular menstrual cycles should go beyond how to get your period onto a schedule.
+Irregular periods may indicate underlying conditions like PCOS, thyroid disorders, and other hormonal imbalances.

-In functional medicine, we aim to address the root causes of irregular menstruation by looking at a combination of labwork and lifestyle and coming up with a treatment plan from there.
+In functional medicine, we aim to address the root causes of irregular menstruation by looking at a combination of detailed labs, diet and lifestyle factors, and health history, and coming up with a treatment plan from there.

 If you’re ready to fix irregular periods for good or seeking natural ways to help regulate your period, request a consultation.
 As one of the first functional medicine telehealth clinics in the world, we provide webcam health consultations for people around the globe.